 If you’re not sure if your citation requires a court appearance, you may check the fine schedule on our website.
 If you do not see the charge on the list, you may contact the court office at 256-773-2703.

 First time traffic offenses may be eligible for defensive driving school allowing you to keep a clean driving record.
-Requests for driving school are done at your court appearance and granted by the judge.
+You may contact the Court Office to check eligibility.

 - Certain traffic offenses require a court appearance such as: